TechItAllServices/TechItAllServices-Main/README.md

 Description: Indicates an attempt to breach server access.
 Action: Server admins to actively intervene and prevent unauthorized entry.
 Increased security measures activated.

-### Code Orange: Impending Breach
+### ~~Code Orange: Impending Breach~~

-Description: Imminent threat to server integrity, potential breach imminent.
+~~Description: Imminent threat to server integrity, potential breach imminent.
 Action: Admins to intensify efforts to prevent breach.
-Non-admins advised to move out of the repo.
+Non-admins advised to move out of the repo.~~ (Note: Not Used Anymore!)

 ### Code Red: Intrusion Detected